Dimenicius/RPyG/README.md

-# RPyG - An RPG game made in python
+# RPyG - A RPG game made in python

 ### Running